 - Electronic submission works optimally with Microsoft Internet Explorer 7+, Mozilla Firefox 3.0+, and Safari or MAC OS 10.4+.
 Netscape Navigator 7.7+ is supported, but its use is discouraged, since not all features are available.
 The online abstract submission system will provide links so that you can download free browser software.

 - If this is the first time that you are submitting an abstract for the ASH annual meeting, please be sure to check the box that indicates this during submission.

-- Once you have submitted the title of the abstract, a draft of your abstract will be saved, and you will be able to return to the site to edit and update the submission at any time until August 1, 2023, at 11:59 p.m., PDT.
+- Once you have submitted the title of the abstract, a draft of your abstract will be saved, and you will be able to return to the site to edit and update the submission at any time until August 1, 2023, at 11:59 p.m., Pacific time.
 You will receive an e-mail providing a link to your submission.

 - Abstracts cannot be submitted and will not be reviewed without proper payment and completion of the “Submission Information” and “Disclosure” sections of the online abstract submission program.

 - Any technical questions regarding navigation of the submission site itself should be directed to [email protected].
 It is advisable not to leave submission of the abstract to the final day or hours, giving time for ASH staff and Confex to assist you with any technical problems during the submission process.

 Preparing an Abstract for Submission